 - Verification of your identification and a risk score about you prior to allowing you smart-lock-enabled entry into an Opendoor-owned home;

-- Information related to completion of the construction of your new home (if you are working with a homebuilder and you agree);
+- Information related to completion of the construction of your new home (if you are working with a homebuilder);

 - Information about the condition of, and repairs to, your home and property;